N62 highway: Kawit to Noveleta

-In Kawit, N62 turns south as the Magdiwang Highway, shifts towards a two-lane road in Barangay Magdalo, Kawit, becoming A. Bonifacio Street as it enters Noveleta.
-It then turns northwest at M. Salud Road, and returns to Magdiwang Highway before meeting the junction in Noveleta.
+In Kawit, N62 turns south as the Magdiwang Highway and shifts towards a two-lane road in Barangay Magdalo, Kawit.
+It then becomes A. Bonifacio Street as it enters Noveleta.
+It then turns northwest at M. Salud Road and returns to Magdiwang Highway before meeting the junction in Noveleta.

 Noveleta to Cavite City

 Finally, N62 turns north at the junction in Noveleta as Manila–Cavite Road, forming the final stretch of the highway.
-In Cavite City, the road is known as Miranda Street (one-way southbound) and P. Burgos Avenue.
+In Cavite City, the road is called Miranda Street (one-way southbound) and P. Burgos Avenue.
 At the latter's intersection with Dra.
 Salamanca Street, it carries one-way eastbound traffic only.
-It terminates at the Trece Martires Centennial Plaza by the Bacoor Bay in Barangay San Roque, where it continues as Parkway I towards Naval Base Cavite.
+It terminates at the Trece Martires Centennial Plaza by Bacoor Bay in Barangay San Roque, where it continues as Parkway I towards Naval Base Cavite.

 Landmarks

-Several landmarks and historical sites are situated along N62, including Aguinaldo Shrine in Kawit, Cavite, where the first Philippine Republic was proclaimed in 1898.
+Several landmarks and historical sites are situated along N62, including Aguinaldo Shrine in Kawit, Cavite, where the First Philippine Republic was proclaimed in 1898.
 SM City Bacoor, the first SM Supermall outside Metro Manila, is located at the intersection of Aguinaldo and Tirona Highways.